RLHF-V/RLHF-V/readme.md

 ## Citation

-If you find our model/dataset/paper/code useful for your research and applications, please cite using this BibTeX 📝 :
+If you find our model/code/data/paper helpful, please consider cite our papers 📝 and star us ⭐️！

 ```bibtex
 @article{yu2023rlhf,